__________________________________________________________ * -

 T

-Thai Basil: There are several varieties of Thai basil, but the one most commonly encountered is Sweet Thai Basil (O. basilicum) also called Anise Basil or Licorice Basil because of its spicy taste.
-There is also Thai Holy Basil (Ocimum tenuiflorum) which is not the same as Tulsi (or Tulasi) which we also call Holy Basil.
+Thai Basil : There are several varieties of Thai basil.
+One is O. basilicum var. thyrsiflora.
+Another is Sweet Thai Basil (O. basilicum dolce fresca) also called Anise Basil or Licorice Basil because of its spicy taste.
+See also Thai Holy Basil (Ocimum tenuiflorum) or Tulsi (or Tulasi) which we also call Holy Basil.
 It is the latter that is said to have remarkable medicinal qualities.
 My Thai Basil grow log is COMING, but I blogged about it here.

 Here is my tomato grow log: Tasty Tomatoes